- John Appleby made bold predictions on HANA.

 On the other hand, there are a couple of obvious differences that could persist across releases.
 With DB2 BLU, they seem to have done a better job with the compression.
 The fact that BLU can evaluate range predicates on compressed data is a definite advantage, but also an advantage that could be overstated since most predicates evaluate equality (which HANA does support on compressed data).
 With HANA, the main advantage is better performance for small delta updates to the column-store, allowing operational analytics in the same database.
 SAP have made much of this and it does seem a significant advantage, certainly in a SAP context.
 It will be interesting to see whether IBM decide to change tack on this.”

-This is all good information.
-Here Paul Vero is debating the proposed superiority of HANA versus DB2, which was originally proposed by Appleby.
+This is all useful information.
+Here Paul Vero is debating the proposed superiority of HANA versus DB2, which was initially proposed by Appleby.
 Let us see Appleby’s comparison graphic again.

 Yes, Appleby has HANA completely dominating the other databases.